 I've suffered from chronic puffy eyes since high school.
-I've always attributed it to never getting enough sleep, but even on days when I am fully rested, I see those under-eye bags whenever I look in the mirror or take a selfie.
-There had to be other reasons my eyes seem perpetually puffy.
+I've always attributed it to never getting enough sleep, but even on days when I'm fully rested, I see those under-eye bags whenever I look in the mirror or take a selfie.
+I knew that there had to be other reasons my eyes seem perpetually puffy.

 Lack of Sleep

 "If you stay up past your usual bedtime, chances are you'll be yawning more, right?
 When you yawn, the act encourages your eyes to water, which creates swelling and puffiness both at night and in the morning when you wake up," says Rouleau.
 "This excess fluid around the eyes weakens the elasticity of the surrounding tissue, causing an acceleration of wrinkles."